 Faculty Ideas for Teaching with the GenAI Toolkit

-Parts of the Toolkit can help you clarify and reinforce your expectations for permitted use in your course.
+The Generative AI Toolkit for Students (the Toolkit), developed by Conestoga’s Library and Learning Services, provides resources to help students learn more about generative AI, including Microsoft Copilot.
+It includes curated resources for building students’ AI literacy.
+The Toolkit can help you clarify and reinforce your expectations for permitted use in your course.
 Note that the Toolkit does not instruct students about the extent to which AI is permitted or prohibited in your course.

-In the workshop “Teaching with the Generative AI Toolkit,” faculty members described how they envisioned bringing aspects of the Toolkit into their classroom to share, discuss, and learn together with students.
-Below is a summary of their ideas, organized by type, which may be adapted for your own class.
+In the summer 2024 workshop “Teaching with the Generative AI Toolkit,” faculty identified ways to teach about the ethical and responsible use of genAI with the Toolkit.
+Below is a summary of their ideas, organized by type, which may be adapted for your class.

-Ideas to Introduce AI, Ethical Use, and Course Expectations
+Introduce GenAI, Ethical Use, and Course Expectations

 Faculty can share their expectations by incorporating the Toolkit into how they introduce the course, model the use of AI, and share assignments with students in class or one-on-one.

-Program and course introduction in the first week
+Show the Toolkit in the first week

 Introduce the Toolkit in class as part of the learning process.
 Faculty suggest:

-• “Review the Generative AI toolkit in class with students and show them how to use it.”
+- “Review the Generative AI toolkit in class with students and show them how to use it.”

-• “Showcasing it in Day 1.”
+- “Showcasing it in Day 1.”

-• “Maybe programs could be encouraged to present the toolkit to students during pre-term orientations.”
+- “Maybe programs could be encouraged to present the toolkit to students during pre-term orientations.”

-• “I would mention this in the class and demonstrate prompting.”
+- “I would mention this in the class and demonstrate prompting.”

-• “Compare the GenAI responses they are currently getting (without Prompt Training) to the GenAI responses they receive with Prompt training.”
+- “Compare the GenAI responses they are currently getting (without Prompt Training) to the GenAI responses they receive with Prompt training.”

-• ” Prompting to generate ideas for topics for research papers on social issues in Canada.
+- ” Prompting to generate ideas for topics for research papers on social issues in Canada.
 Explore how these issues are currently being addressed, what organizations are addressing them, and how.”

-Explaining ethical use and academic integrity
+Explain ethical use and academic integrity

 Modelling responsible use and explaining risks and limitations.
 Faculty suggest:

-• “I will show how having good AI literacy and using it ethically within course requirements can enhance their work and reduce Academic Integrity incidents.”
+- “I will show how having good AI literacy and using it ethically within course requirements can enhance their work and reduce Academic Integrity incidents.”

-• “Help students to understand its risks and limitations when considering using it for cheating purposes on assignments in my course.”
+- “Help students to understand its risks and limitations when considering using it for cheating purposes on assignments in my course.”

-• “Referencing it in course information.”
+- “Referencing it in course information.”

-• “Include the toolkit into the Instructional Plans and Course Shells – add the toolkit into evaluations that require its use and prove knowledge of its content.”
+- “Include the toolkit into the Instructional Plans and Course Shells – add the toolkit into evaluations that require its use and prove knowledge of its content.”

-• “Share with students when meeting 1 on 1.”
+- “Share with students when meeting 1 on 1.”

-Ideas by Classroom Activities
+Classroom Learning Activities

-Brainstorming responsible use
+Brainstorm about responsible use

 Brainstorming as a class how AI can be used.
 Faculty suggest:

-• “This toolkit can help my class brainstorm ideas for responsible use.”
+- “This toolkit can help my class brainstorm ideas for responsible use.”

 Scavenger hunt for site familiarity